All Hotels

 Trip.com Member · Nov 2025

-The main letdown, however, was the concierge.
-They mishandled a reservation date and couldn't secure tables at the high-end sushi spots I requested.
+The concierge was the main letdown — they couldn't get reservations at high-end sushi spots I requested.

 Su Fen Goh · Sep 2025